Chris Roberson (baseball): International career

 He was selected for the Mexico national baseball team at the 2017 World Baseball Classic.

 On March 7, 2019, he was replaced by Jesús Fabela at the 2019 exhibition games against Japan.

 Personal

-After moving to Mexico, Roberson married Yaneth Hurtado, with whom he has two daughters and one son, and later became a citizen of the country.
+After moving to Mexico, Roberson married Yaneth Hurtado, with whom he has two daughters and one son, and later became a citizen of the country between the 2013 and 2017 World Baseball Classics.

+Roberson's father, Rick, played in the NBA for six seasons from 1969 to 1976.